David Greene (director): Early life and career

 David Greene was born in Manchester, England, and originally trained as a journalist, working for the Walthamstow Guardian.
 In the Second World War he served in the merchant navy but was invalided out in 1941.
 He became Publicity Manager for the Everyman Theatre in London before deciding to become an actor.
 After training at RADA, he further perfected his craft at the renowned repertory theatre, the Oxford Playhouse, where he worked under the director Peter Ashmore.
 Greene began public performances in 1948, including roles at the Old Vic.
 He moved into British films in the same year, including some minor "classics" such as The Wooden Horse (1950).

-In 1953 emigrated to Toronto, Canada, where he worked in television production with the CBC, including on the acclaimed 1956 television play Flight into Danger.
+In 1953 Greene emigrated to Toronto, Canada, where he worked in television production with the CBC, including on the acclaimed 1956 television play Flight into Danger.
 He later moved on to Hollywood, California, United States.
 Most of his initial films as a director, however, were made and produced back in Britain, and it was only in the mid-1970s that he became firmly established in Hollywood as a filmmaker for television.